Gerard161-Site/xplaincrypto/ARCHITECTURE.md

 The VisualizationAgent is responsible for generating visual representations of the research data:

-1. **Chart Generation**: Creates line charts, bar charts, pie charts, and tables
-2. **Data Processing**: Transforms raw data into visualizable formats
-3. **Automatic Description**: Generates natural language descriptions of visualizations
-4. **Template-Based Rendering**: Uses configurable templates for visualization layout
+1. **Modular Architecture**: Coordinates specialized visualizer classes for each chart type:
+   - **BaseVisualizer**: Defines the common interface and utility functions
+   - **LineChartVisualizer**: Creates time-series visualizations
+   - **BarChartVisualizer**: Handles categorical data comparisons
+   - **PieChartVisualizer**: Shows proportional distributions
+   - **TableVisualizer**: Presents structured tabular data
+   - **TimelineVisualizer**: Displays chronological events and milestones

+2. **Data Flow**: The visualization agent:
-5. **File Management**: Saves visualizations to the appropriate output directory
+   - Maps visualization type to the appropriate visualizer class
+   - Extracts and prepares data from multiple sources (API, web research)
+   - Passes data to the specialized visualizer
+   - Generates AI descriptions for each visualization
+   - Stores the visualization files and metadata

-6. **Professional Styling**: Applies consistent, professional styling to all visualizations
+3. **Professional Styling**: Applies consistent styling via a centralized StyleManager
    - Typography: Consistent font usage with Times Roman for readability
    - Color schemes: Coordinated color palettes for visual consistency
    - Spacing: Optimized spacing between chart elements for readability